cosmos/cosmos-sdk/docs/architecture/adr-040-storage-and-smt-state-commitments.md

 One of the functional requirements is to access old state.
 This is done through `abci.Query` structure.
 The version is specified by a block height (so we query for an object by a key `K` at block height `H`).
 The number of old versions supported for `abci.Query` is configurable.
 Accessing an old state is done by using available snapshots.
 `abci.Query` doesn't need old state of `SC`.
 So, for efficiency, we should keep `SC` and `SS` in different databases (however using the same DB engine).
 We will only create snapshots for

 Moreover, SDK could provide a way to directly access the state.
-However, a state machines shouldn't do that - since the number of snapshots is configurable, it would lead to a not deterministic execution.
+However, a state machines shouldn't do that - since the number of snapshots is configurable, it would lead to nondeterministic execution.

 We positively validated a snapshot mechanism for querying old state with regards to the database we evaluated.

 ### Rollbacks

-We need to be able to process transactions and roll-back state updates if transaction fails.
+We need to be able to process transactions and roll-back state updates if a transaction fails.
 This can be done in the following way: during transaction processing, we keep all state change requests (writes) in a `CacheWrapper` abstraction (as it's done today).
 Once we finish the block processing, in the `Endblocker`,  we commit a root store - at that time, all changes are written to the SMT and to the `SS` and a snapshot is created.

 ## Consequences